 fwrite to write data in a streaming

-Note that when you use streaming, data will be flushed to GCS in smaller chunks.
+Note that when you use streaming, data will be flushed to Google Cloud Storage in smaller chunks.
 You do not need to know the total length of the data to be written up front: it will be calculated when the file resource is closed:

 These are the basic ways to write files.
 For special use cases and more advanced file management, see the topics listed under Where to go next.